5th Annual Robert J. Gorlin Symposium

 - And the dramatic and inspiring 2025 program: The Situation Room: Gene Therapy in the Real World

 Educational Support Opportunity!
 WORLDSymposium is seeking educational grant support, from one or more commercial organizations, for the 5th Annual Robert J. Gorlin Symposium.
 This 75-minute educational session will be on Thursday, February 5, from 17:45 – 19:00 PST as part of the 22nd Annual WORLDSymposium.
-In addition, the session will live-streamed to the Virtual Platform and will be recorded and offered as part of the On Demand program through March 13, 2026.
+In addition, the session recorded and offered as part of the On Demand program through March 13, 2026.

 As a CE session, this symposium will follow all ACCME Guidelines and Standards for Integrity and Independence.
 If your organization is interested in providing educational grant support for this session, please contact Dawn Saterdalen at dawn.saterdalen@saterdalen.com.